 Common Causes of Power Surges

-Power surges occur because of various reasons, including lightening.
+Power surges occur because of various reasons, including lightning.
 Lightning is actually one of the most common sources of a power surge, however other causes exist as well.
 For example, the likelihood of a power surge occurring increases when appliances that consume too much power are turned on or off, such as refrigerators, motors, or air conditioners.

 Tips to Avoid Power Surge Problems